 Culture / TV

-Jacob Elordi has been tapped to bring this Booker Prize-winning novel to life
+Jacob Elordi is bringing this Booker Prize-winning novel to life – here’s your first look

 What is The Narrow Road to the Deep North about?

-In 2014 The Narrow Road to the Deep North was awarded the Booker Prize, making Flanagan the third Australian to ever win the prize.
-His other books include Toxic, which lifted the lid on the disturbing nature of Tasmania's salmon industry, and Wanting.
+In 2014, The Narrow Road to the Deep North was awarded the Booker Prize, making Flanagan the third Australian to ever win the prize.
+His other books include Toxic, which lifted the lid on the power and pollution of Tasmania's salmon industry, Wanting, and his latest project, Question 7, a memoir and personal history.

 Who is involved?